Resilience is all about being able to overcome the unexpected. Sustainability is about survival. The goal of resilience is to thrive.Jamais Cascio

 - Mindfulness.
 It’s all about finding ways to live in the moment.
 One of my favorite lessons from coaching school is that the past and the future do not exist.
 The past is over and the future hasn’t happened yet.
 The only moment that is real is the moment we’re in.
 It would be nearly impossible to never worry about the future or think about the past, but you can always ground yourself by practicing mindfulness.
 Here is a great list of grounding exercises you can use to bring yourself back into the moment.

 - Self-care.
 This will look different for everyone, but it’s all about recharging your batteries.
 Maybe it’s as simple as making sure you shower every day.
 It could be something extra for yourself, a manicure or a bubble bath.
-It could be allowing yourself time to be creative or take a nap or exercise.
+It could be allowing yourself time to be creative or go to an outdoor therapy retreat.
+Reading into the Second Nature Utah Reviews, you can find out how many mental health benefits you can gain from such an experience.
 The sky is the limit with self care.
 The goal is, to feel better able to take on the various responsibilities that we have in life.
 Take care of yourself!

 - Self-awareness.
 You want to have a clear picture of yourself as a whole.
 Getting to know myself and feel confident in that person has been a lifetime adventure but the more self-aware I get, the easier it gets.
 Get to know your strengths, weaknesses, thoughts, beliefs, motivations, and emotions.
 Basically, get to know yourself.
 Figure out what you stand for.